TheLancashireman/DhG2/doc/CardFormat.md

 ## The event section

-A person's lifetime is described as a sequence of events, from birth to death and beyond in the case of burial and probate records.
+A person's lifetime is described in a sequence of events, from birth to death and beyond in the case of burial and probate records.

 While it is possible to construct a family tree using only the header information, it is useful to